sagesharp/code-of-conduct-template/procedures/example-reporter-guide.md

 [For events] When you make a report in-person to an incident responder, they will gather information about the incident according to the [COMMUNITY] [Procedure For Incident Response](LINK).

-When you make a incident report via [email or phone], you will receive an acknowledgment of your report within 24 hours of making the report.
+When you make an incident report via [email or phone], you will receive an acknowledgment of your report within 24 hours of making the report.

 [If there is a centralized event CoC committee with other incident responders who take reports.]
 After an incident responder takes the report, they will immediately consult with the lead incident responders ([NAMES]).